 Any child custody or child support agreement should not be included in your prenuptial agreement.
 The award of child custody is based on the needs of the child at the time of the custody dispute.
 Therefore, it is impossible to know ahead of time which parent should receive custody.
 Since it is impossible to know which party will receive custody, it is also impossible to agree to child support ahead of time.
 Child support is assigned to the child, not the parent, so the child support can only be awarded to the custodial parent.

 A prenuptial agreement is allowed to include some financial expectations of the parties during the marriage.
 Only financial expectations are allowed, and an agreement should still not include any unreasonable expectations by either party.
 Some expectations that are often tossed around, but are not generally enforceable in a prenuptial agreement, include requiring one party to maintain a certain weight or hair color, setting a required amount of sexual intercourse, or assigning one party domestic duties.

 Postnuptial Agreements in Alabama

 A postnuptial agreement is almost identical to a prenuptial agreement.
 The only difference is a prenuptial agreement is signed before the marriage and a postnuptial agreement is signed after the marriage.
-Sometimes a couple that decides on a postnuptial agreement decided on it before the wedding, but just ran out of time to do a prenuptial agreement.
+Sometimes a couple that decides on a postnuptial agreement decided on it before the wedding, but just ran out of time.

-On occasion, a couple that has been married for years may decide to sign a postnuptial agreement when their marriage is in a rough patch and they are considering separation.
-Whatever the case, postnuptial agreements are a good way to protect each individual after marriage should the parties be unable to sign a prenuptial agreement in time.
+On occasion, a couple that has been married for years may decide to sign a postnuptial agreement when their marriage is in a rough patch, and they are considering separation.
+Whatever the case, postnuptial agreements are a good way to protect each individual after marriage should the parties be unable to sign an agreement in time.
 Give our prenuptial and postnuptial agreement attorneys a call today and we can help.